-If the windings of the high and low voltage coils are in the opposite directions, the applied voltage and the induced voltage will have opposite directions and the transformer is said to have subtractive polarity.
+If the windings of the two coils of a transformer are wound in the same direction, the applied voltage and the induced voltage will have the same direction in both the windings.

 Knowledge of polarity of transformer windings is essential when single-phase transformers are connected in parallel or three-phase configurations.
 An understanding of polarity is also required to connect potential and current transformers to power metering and protective relays.